-The department offers at the graduate level the Master of Education degree with majors in Curriculum and Instruction (concentrations in Early Childhood Education, Elementary School Education, and Middle School Education), Literacy, and Special Education (concentrations in Mildly/Moderately Disabled, Preschool Disabled, and Severely/Profoundly Disabled).
+The department offers at the graduate level the Master of Education degree with majors in Curriculum and Instruction (concentration in Elementary School Education), Literacy, and Special Education (concentrations in Mildly/Moderately Disabled and Severely/Profoundly Disabled).
 Graduate minors are available in Curriculum and Instruction, Reading, and Special Education.
-The Specialist in Education degree is offered with a major in Curriculum and Instruction and with a concentration in Elementary Education.
-An M.Ed. in Advanced Studies in Teaching and Learning with a concentration in Early and Middle Childhood Literacy Reading is offered using some courses through the TN eCampus.
 Details may be found in the Graduate Catalog.